 Audit-Related Fees.
 Consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
-These services include SAS 70 service organization audits, due diligence in connection with acquisitions and information systems audits.
+These services include SSAE 16 service organization audits, due diligence in connection with acquisitions and information systems audits.

 Tax Fees.
-Consist of fees for transfer pricing studies completed for our subsidiaries.
+Consist primarily of fees for transfer pricing studies completed for our subsidiaries.

-Other Fees.
-Consist of fees for assessments of information systems.
+All Other Fees.
+Consist of fees billed for products and services other than as reported above.